jk977/pubcrypt-rs/README.md

 The program usage is as follows:

-    pubcrypt <-d|-e> [-in <INPATH>] [-out <OUTPATH>] [-k <KEYPATH>] pubcrypt -genkey
+    KEY GENERATION:

+        pubcrypt genkey --priv <PRIV_OUTPATH> --pub <PUB_OUTPATH>

+        Options:
+            --priv <PRIV_OUTPATH>    Writes private key to the given path --pub <PUB_OUTPATH>      Writes public key to given path

+    ENCRYPTION AND DECRYPTION:

+        pubcrypt crypt (-d|-e) --in <INPATH> --out <OUTPATH> --key <KEYPATH>

         Flags:
-        -d               Encrypt INPATH and write result to OUTPATH -e               Encrypt INPATH and write result to OUTPATH -genkey          Generate public and private keys to pubkey.txt and prikey.txt, respectively.
+            -d               Decrypts INPATH and writes the result to OUTPATH -e               Encrypts INPATH and writes the result to OUTPATH
-        -h, --help       Prints help information

         Options:
-            -in <INPATH>      The file to read the algorithm input from.
-                              Defaults to ptext.txt when encrypting and
-                              ctext.txt when decrypting.
-            -out <OUTPATH>    The file to write the algorithm output to.
+            --in <INPATH>     Sets the file to read the algorithm input from --out <OUTPATH>   Sets the file to write the algorithm output to --key <KEYPATH>   Sets the file to read the key from
-                              Defaults to ctext.txt when encrypting and
-                              ptext.txt when decrypting.
-            -k <KEYPATH>      The file to read the key from.
-Defaults to Defaults to pubkey.txt when encrypting and
-                              prikey.txt when decrypting.

 Examples
 --------

 Generate key pair for encryption and decryption:

-    cargo run -- -genkey
+    pubcrypt genkey --priv privkey.txt --pub pubkey.txt

 Encrypt the file `foo.txt` with the generated public key and write the result to `foo.enc`:

-    cargo run -- -e -k pubkey.txt -in foo.txt -out foo.enc
+    pubcrypt crypt -e --key pubkey.txt --in foo.txt --out foo.enc

 Decrypt the file `foo.enc` with the generated private key and write the result to `decrypted.txt`:

-    cargo run -- -d -k prikey.txt -in foo.enc -out decrypted.txt
+    pubcrypt crypt -d --key privkey.txt --in foo.enc --out decrypted.txt